KMC Huts – FAQs

 Email us within 24 hours and we can help.
 We’ll need your email, confirmation, Paypal receipt and the available dates you intended to book.

-No. Some folks are expect privacy when they book a hut.
-Some are more welcoming but it’s a long way from home to discover that you’re out in the cold.
-Have you ever made camp in 10’ of snow?
-It’s technically difficult and not recommended.
+No. Some folks expect privacy when they book a hut.
+Some are more welcoming but it’s a long way from home to discover that you’re out in the cold or heading home.

 Although there are ‘non-motorized’ areas designated around the cabins, you will have visitors throughout the day during busy times.
 Keep your booking confirmation handy if a conflict arises.
 If you have a booking, you have the right to politely ask those without an overnight booking to move along.
 Also note that if you have booked for only 2, you may be joined by new friends